cheomanigua/webdevdocs/content/gatsby/hosting.md

 $ git remote add origin https://github.com/mygitaccount/myrepository.git
 $ git push -u origin master
 ```
-* Next, you have to follow these steps to deploy the Github repository on Zeit:
+* Next, you have to follow these steps to deploy the Github repository on Vercel:
-  * Login into your **Zeit Now** account.
+  * Login into your **Vercel** account.
   * Click on '*New Project*' arrow button.
   * Select '*From GitHub*' as repository provider
   * Click on 'select' button next to the repository
   * Click 'Import'

-Every time you git push, Zeit will automatically detect the changes on the Github repository and will deploy the changes on your Zeit site.
+Every time you git push, Vercel will automatically detect the changes on the Github repository and will deploy the changes on your Vercel site.
 Awesome !!!
 This is called continuous deployment (Git-triggered builds).
-You can disable this setting from the Zeit dashboard.
+You can disable this setting from the Vercel dashboard.

 #### Deleting an existing project

 <Message variant='important'>
   🔔️ <b>Important</b> <br/>
-  The only way to delete a project hosted in <strong>Zeit Now</strong> dashboard is by using the <a href="https://zeit.co/download" target="_blank">Now CLI</a> command line utility.
+  The only way to delete a project hosted in <strong>Vercel</strong> dashboard is by using the <a href="https://vercel.com/download" target="_blank">Vercel CLI</a> command line utility.
 </Message>

-In order to install [Now CLI](https://zeit.co/download) in your local machine, issue these commands:
+In order to install [Vercel](https://vercel.com/download) in your local machine, issue these commands:

 ```
-npm i -g now
+npm i -g vercel
-now login
+vercel login
 ```

-- Once installed, you can list the existing projects of your **Zeit Now** dashboard:
+- Once installed, you can list the existing projects of your **Vercel** dashboard:

-`now ls`
+`vercel ls`

-- To delete a particular project (both in your local machine and at **Zeit Now** cloud dashboard), issue:
+- To delete a particular project (both in your local machine and at **Vercel** cloud dashboard), issue:

-`now projects rm <your-project-name>`
+`vercel rm <your-project-name>`